Q: What is Auto Fire Guard®?

 Q: Is the the Auto Fire Guard® Fireball® fire code compliant?

 A: Each state and municipality controls the fire code.
-In most areas, the Fireball may be sold, owned and used as a supplement to other fire code obligations.
-In some jurisdictions, it replaces other types of automated systems, while in some areas, the Fire Marshal retains the right to interpret whether it complies with the local rules or not.
+In most areas, the Fireball® may be sold, owned and used as a supplement to other fire code obligations.
+In some jurisdictions, it replaces other types of automated systems, and in other areas, the Fire Marshal retains the right to interpret whether it complies with the local rules or not.
 In localities where the fire officials say it is not compliant, these officials are in many cases violating other superior laws by interpreting the code in this way.

-A: Fire marshals are interpreting fire codes which are adopted by the state or municipality as state law or municipal law.
+A: Fire Marshals are interpreting fire codes which are adopted by the state or municipality as state law or municipal law.
 They do this under the authority to regulate the safety and welfare of their citizens.
 However, state and local laws are subservient to Federal law.
 If a federal law makes the Auto Fire Guard® Fireball® legal, so too must the state and local jurisdictions.
-The American's with Disabilities Act makes the Auto Fire Guard® Fireball® legal in every scenario if it is to accommodate an "actual disability", which in relation to fire, according to numerous doctors, every person has because every person in a fire loses capacity to fight the fire alone.
-The Fireball will activate for a paraplegic or asphyxiated person the same as an able bodied or mentally competent person.
+The American's with Disabilities Act makes the Auto Fire Guard® Fireball® legal in every scenario if it is to accommodate an "actual disability", which in relation to fire, according to numerous doctors, every person eventually becomes disabled if they can't fight or flee the fire.
+The Fireball® will activate for a paraplegic or asphyxiated person the same as an able bodied or mentally competent person.
 Speak with a local attorney to see how you can use this information to help you in your area.

 A: The Firestick® is an automatic fire suppression system for electronic devices which extinguishes the fire using CO2.